apratheek/schemamagic/README.md

         DefaultValue    string // This is the default value that will be set to the column if DefaultExists is true.
 Eg.: 400 (integer/bigint), 'Hello' (text), array[]::bigint[] (bigint[]), date_part('epoch'::text, now())::bigint (timestamp)
 	IsUnique        bool // Default is false.
 If true, the unique key contraint is added IsPrimary       bool // Default is false.
 If true, the primary key constraint is added IsNotNull       bool // Default is false.
-If true, the 'NOT NULL' constraint is added Comment         string // This is just a comment regarding this column.
+If true, the 'NOT NULL' constraint is added IndexRequired   bool // Default is false.
+If true, an index is created on this column Comment         string // This is just a comment regarding this column.
 Does not affect the execution of the library SequenceRestart int64 // In case the Datatype is either bigserial or serial, a number can be mentioned here to restart the sequence
 }